for purchase of goods and services

 12. CONFIDENTIALITY OBLIGATIONS

-12.1 Supplier undertakes that it shall not at any time during this Agreement and for a period of two (2) years after termination disclose to any person any confidential information concerning the business, affairs, customer, clients or suppliers of Voyis or of any member of the Sonardyne Group, including information relating to Voyis ’s operations, processes, plans, product information, know-how, designs, trade secrets, software, market opportunities and customers (Confidential Information), except as permitted by Clause 12.2.
+12.1 Supplier undertakes that it shall not at any time during this Agreement and for a period of five (5) years after termination (save for Confidential Information classified as trade secrets which shall remain confidential indefinitely) disclose to any person any confidential information concerning the business, affairs, customer, clients or suppliers of Voyis or of any member of the Voyis Group, including information relating to Voyis’ operations, processes, plans, product information, know-how, designs, trade secrets, software, market opportunities and customers (Confidential Information), except as permitted by clause 12.2.

 12.2 Supplier may disclose Confidential Information: